My experience traveling on crutches: two months, 10 countries, one new set of arm muscles, and many lessons learned.

 - Do I like this place?

 I now give you The World’s Best Places (out of 11 places) To Travel On Crutches, beginning at the bottom:

 After ten months living in China and noticing how this country makes no effort to make life easier for people who are not completely mobile, I got to test my theory.
 Turns out I was right, and being crippled in China sucks.

 My odyssey began here, when I got thrown over over backwards by a strong set of legs while playing the Brazilian dance-fighting martial of capoeira (ca-PWHERE-uh), which I started doing when I first arrived in China.
 When I showed up at the basically unstaffed emergency room, in the back of a friend’s car, my capoeira group had to find me a stretcher, and then personally wheel me around the outside of the hospital to access the radiology department, where some punk in basketball shorts and flip-flops had to pause the TV show on his cell phone to give me an x-ray.

-China also has no elevators anywhere, is full of broken sidewalks in most neighborhoods, and uses the slickest possible high-shine marble for sidewalks in fancy areas, such as the open plazas outside of malls.
+China also has no elevators anywhere, is full of broken sidewalks in most neighborhoods, and uses the slickest, highest-shine marble for sidewalks in fancy areas, such as the open plazas outside of malls.

 10. Belarus – Land of Bureaucracy and Sour Cream.

 Belarus loses this contest almost exclusively because of its Soviet loves of record-keeping and people-tracking, and the location of its police station in Minsk.
 My friends and I visited the police station four times in our first two days in the city, attempting to register as official tourists for ten-days in the country, even though we had obtained visas at their embassy in Beijing before arriving.
 The police station being on the fourth floor of a building with no elevator became slightly less frustrating when my friend offered to fireman’s carry me all the way up, all four times.
 If you don’t have such a friend, don’t go to Belarus without all your limbs and all your patience.